-- 6.15 It is for the school to determine whether it is necessary to take precautionary action in relation to the employee whilst the case is being investigated, though consideration should be given to the views of partner agencies involved in the allegations meeting/discussion.
-In all cases, the school should take advice from their HR advisor. - 6.16 When determining any precautionary action the school should consider the alternatives to suspension, based on an assessment of risk, as follows: - Redeployment so the individual does not have direct contact with the child/ren involved - Provision of an assistant to be present when the individual has contact with children - Redeployment to alternative work so the individual does not have unsupervised access to children - Temporary redeployment to another role in a different location or to work from home - 6.17 Suspension should only be considered where: - There is cause to suspect a child or other children at the place of employment is/are at risk of harm - If the case is so serious that it may be grounds for dismissal - There are significant concerns that the employee will impede the workplace investigation which cannot be mitigated through other means (see paragraph 6.15 above) - 6.18 When determining whether suspension is required, schools should give due consideration to the potential permanent professional reputational damage to employees that can result from suspension where an allegation is subsequently not substantiated.

-- 6.19 Where there are to be enquiries by children's social care or the Police, the LADO will canvass their views whether the employee needs to be suspended from contact with children and the school must give appropriate weight to this advice when considering its decision. - 6.20 The arrangements for suspension should be in line with the school's disciplinary policy and be on full pay and without prejudice.
+6.15 It is for the school to determine whether it is necessary to take precautionary action in relation to the employee whilst the case is being investigated, though consideration should be given to the views of partner agencies involved in the allegations meeting/discussion.
+In all cases, the school should take advice from their HR advisor.

+- 6.16 When determining any precautionary action the school should consider the alternatives to suspension, based on an assessment of risk, as follows: - Redeployment so the individual does not have direct contact with the child/ren involved - Provision of an assistant to be present when the individual has contact with children - Redeployment to alternative work so the individual does not have unsupervised access to children - Temporary redeployment to another role in a different location or to work from home - 6.17 Suspension should only be considered where: - There is cause to suspect a child or other children at the place of employment is/are at risk of harm - If the case is so serious that it may be grounds for dismissal - There are significant concerns that the employee will impede the workplace investigation which cannot be mitigated through other means (see paragraph 6.16 above) - 6.18 In considering suspension from duty, the employer should also consider any bail conditions that might be in place and be reviewed with the LADO during any police investigation. - 6.19 When determining whether suspension is required, schools should give due consideration to the potential permanent professional reputational damage to employees that can result from suspension where an allegation is subsequently not substantiated. - 6.20 Where there are to be enquiries by children's social care or the Police, the LADO will canvass their views whether the employee needs to be suspended from contact with children and the school must give appropriate weight to this advice when considering its decision. - 6.21 The arrangements for suspension should be in line with the school's disciplinary policy and be on full pay and without prejudice.
 However, for allegations covered by the NYSCP procedure, a suspension may take place prior to any decision being made to commence a disciplinary process.
-Where a union or professional association representative is available within school, it may be appropriate to allow the employee to be accompanied at any suspension meeting. - 6.21 Where suspension is considered necessary, the Designated Senior Manager must record the rationale and justification for this decision and provide a copy of this to the LADO.
-The written record should also include what alternatives to suspension were considered and, if they were rejected, why. - 6.22 Written confirmation of any suspension must be sent to the employee within one working day, giving as much detail as appropriate regarding the reasons for the suspension.
-At the point of suspension, the employee should be informed of their named contact within the school and provided with that person's contact details. - 6.23 Any suspension should be kept under review and regular contact maintained with the employee to inform them of progress, though it may not always be possible to share full details of a case. - 6.24 When a suspended person is to return to work, the school should consider what help or support might be appropriate, and also how best to manage the employee's contact with any child/ren concerned.
+Where a union or professional association representative is available within school, it may be appropriate to allow the employee to be accompanied at any suspension meeting. - 6.22 Where suspension is considered necessary, the Designated Senior Manager must record the rationale and justification for this decision and advise the LADO of this.
+The written record should also include what alternatives to suspension were considered and, if they were rejected, why.

+- 6.23 Written confirmation of any suspension must be sent to the employee within one working day, giving as much detail as appropriate regarding the reasons for the suspension.
+At the point of suspension, the employee should be informed of their named contact within the school and provided with that person's contact details. - 6.24 Any suspension should be kept under review and regular contact maintained with the employee to inform them of progress, though it may not always be possible to share full details of a case. - 6.25 When a suspended person is to return to work, the school should consider what help or support might be appropriate, and how best to manage the employee's contact with any child/ren concerned.